 How To Keep Parrots Calm During A Thunderstorm?

-If you don’t have curtains, move your parrot to a room that has small windows to minimize exposure.
-You could also place a blanket over part of your parrot’s cage.
+If you don’t have blackout curtains, move the cage to a room with small windows to minimize exposure.
+Alternatively, you could place a blanket over part of the parrot’s cage.

 Provide toys and games to occupy the parrot, and check on it to ensure it’s feeling alright.

 When thunderstorms are raging, play calming music for the parrot to distract it from what’s happening and drown out the unwanted noise.

 Also, white noise machines provide natural background sounds that make parrots feel more at ease.